Earl Castle Stewart: History

 Another member of the Stuart/Stewart family was Henry Stewart, 1st Lord Methven.
 He was a younger son of the first Lord Avondale (of the second creation).
 The Earldom and Baronetcy of castle Stewart are registered with the Crown Office (now Ministry of Justice), and recorded at the College of Arms, London.

-The family seat is Stuart Hall, near Stewartstown, County Tyrone.
+The family seat was Stuart Hall, near Stewartstown, County Tyrone.

+Digby Stuart College, one of the constituent colleges of the University of Roehampton, is named also for Janet Erskine Stuart, a granddaughter of a Earl Castle Stewart.